 Greg Thielmann has served more than three decades in the executive and legislative branches of government, specialising in political-military and intelligence issues.
 He currently serves as a board member of the Arms Control Association.
 From 2005 to 2009, he worked as a senior professional staffer of the Senate Select Committee on Intelligence.
 He was previously a U.S. Foreign Service Officer.
 (Photo: Arms Control Association)

-This event is hosted by the Centre for International Security Policy at the Hertie School of Governance.
+This event is hosted by the Centre for International Security Policy at the Hertie School.